(1) Permits required

 The following permits shall be required, if applicable.

 (a) UPDES General Permit for Discharge From Construction Activities, or Utah Construction General Permit - Any person or business responsible for disturbing one (1) acre or more of ground, or will disturb less than one (1) acre but is part of a larger plan of development, shall obtain a State Construction Storm Water Permit from the Utah Division of Water Quality.
-The permit can be obtained from the internet at: http://waterquality.utah.gov/updes/stormwater.htm.
+The permit can be obtained from the internet at: http://secure.utah.gov/stormwater.
 The appropriate fee must be paid to the state.
-A SWPPP must be prepared and kept on the construction site for this application.
+A SWPPP must be prepared and kept on the construction site.
 The SWPPP will include any and all maintenance easements required to access and inspect the storm water treatment practices, and to perform routine maintenance as necessary to ensure proper functioning of the storm water treatment practice.
 The SWPPP shall also include provisions allowing for access and inspections on a reasonable basis.
 Where required by the City, a legally binding covenant specifying the parties responsible for the proper maintenance of all storm water treatment practices shall be secured prior to issuance of any permits for land disturbance activities.
 All pollution prevention plans must include at least 3 BMP's, adequate pollution prevention and control measures, and shall be reviewed by the Layton City Engineering Division and must meet the requirements set forth in the "Layton City Standard Plans for Public Facilities Construction."
 A copy of the permit must be submitted to the City prior to the preconstruction meeting for the proposed development.
 Any entity involved in an emergency activity, necessary for the immediate protection of life, property or natural resources, must obtain a permit within thirty (30) days from the commencement of any earth disturbing activities.

 (b) Stream Alteration Permit – A Stream Alteration Permit is filed with the State Department of Natural Resources, Division of Water Rights.
-This permit overlaps the 404 wetlands permit because it is applicable to the area equal to the stream plus two (2) times the bank full width up to 30 feet.
+This permit overlaps the 404 wetlands permit because it is applicable to the area equal to the stream plus two (2) times the bank full width up to thirty feet (30').
 Any modifications to the stream or banks within this area must comply with the Stream Alteration Permit.
-A copy of the permit must be submitted to the City prior to the preconstruction meeting for the proposed development.
+A copy of the approved permit must be submitted to the City prior to the preconstruction meeting for the proposed development.
 Any appropriate fees must be paid.